15 Steps to Build a Strong Relationship With Your Spouse

 “What can I do on my part to make things better here?”

-“What are my share of mistakes that I could improve upon?”
+“What is my share of mistakes that I could improve upon?”

 “What is in it for me to learn and grow as a person?”